Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Spring is here, and your kids are probably bouncing off the walls with extra energy.
-If you’re looking for simple art projects that will keep them busy and spark their creativity, you’ve come to the right place.
+I’ve been there, searching for simple art projects that actually keep them busy.

-In this article, we’ll share seven easy spring art projects that require basic supplies you likely already have at home.
-Each project takes less than an hour and works for kids aged 4-12.
+I’m sharing seven easy spring art projects using basic supplies you likely already have at home.
+Each takes less than an hour and works for kids aged 4-12.

-As a parent and former elementary school teacher, I know how important it is to find activities that work.
-These aren’t complicated Pinterest projects that leave you frustrated.
-Instead, they’re tried-and-tested ideas that kids genuinely enjoy making.
+As a parent and former elementary school teacher, I know what works.
+These aren’t complicated Pinterest projects.
+They’re tried-and-tested ideas kids genuinely enjoy making.

 7 Easy Spring Art Projects for Kids